N4tasha-tech/AI_Toolkit_Samples-Week-6-Assignment/Workshops/PetPlanner/Modules/04-generate-agent-code.md

 1. For the **SDK** select **Microsoft Agent Framework**.
 1. For the **Programming Language** select **Python**.
 1. Save the file at the root of your project as `pet-planner-agent`.
-1. Before running the script, open a new **terminal** and run the command `az login` to authenticate to Azure.
-A log-in window will appear.
-When prompted, select your username and click **Continue**.
 1. Next, in the **terminal**, enter the corresponding number for your subscription.
 1. In the **terminal**, install the **Microsoft Agent Framework (Pre-release)**.
 To do so, run the command: `uv pip install agent-framework --pre`.
 1. In the **terminal** run the command `python pet-planner-agent.py`.